 Timothy Gard has been infusing technology and innovation across the curriculum for close to two decades as a teacher-leader in math and media.
 He has delivered workshops both nationally and internationally on various topics in digital media, STEM, inquiry-based learning and assessment and evaluation.
 He has worked with MindShare Learning for close to a decade as K-12 Editor of The MindShare Learning Report, and now as an adjunct consultant and writer.

-Daniel Voci joins the MindShare Learning team as the Associate Digital Media Specialist.
+Hanan Mousa joins the MindShare Learning team as the Associate Digital Media Specialist.
 She has a bachelor’s degree in Computer science and an M.B.A.
 She taught at Community College overseas for more than 5 years and she worked for more than 7 years as a graphic designer and web development manager for several companies there.
-MindShare is looking forward to Dan contributing to the continued accelerated growth of the company.
-He brings fresh new ideas with integrated modern design trends and techniques.
-When Dan’s other passion is coaching soccer as a former semi-professional player.
+MindShare is looking forward to Hanan contributing to the continued accelerated growth of the company.
+Her passion for design brings fresh new ideas with integrated modern design trends and techniques.

 An ex-Varsity Hockey player for the York Lions, Paul Sohor demonstrates a strong understanding of taking leadership in educating industry leaders and 21st century learners of adaptive learning.
 At MindShare Learning, Paul is passionate about innovative tools that enhance the progression of personalized learning.
 Paul’s passion for creating a positive shift in 21st century learning skills, is followed by his passion for the Toronto Blue-Jays and his hometown team, the Winnipeg Jets.